Conservation Graduate Assistantship

 Duration and Remuneration

-The Preservation/Conservation Assistant will report to the Head of W.D.
-Jordan Rare Books and Special Collections and the Library Services Co-ordinator.
-She/he will be required to work an average of 10 hours per week however, it is well understood that this position is held by a student and therefore, some shifts may need to be rearranged or cancelled to accommodate academic requirements.
+The position is supervised by the Conservator.
+The incumbent will be required to work an average of 10 hours per week however, it is understood that this position is held by a student and therefore, some shifts may need to be rearranged or cancelled to accommodate academic requirements.
 Regular hours are to be decided and agreed upon at the beginning of each term.

-Candidates must submit a résumé and statement (max 1,000 words) outlining the skills or talents the candidate would bring to the department.
+Candidates must submit a résumé and letter of interest (max 600 words) outlining the skills or experience they would bring to the unit.
 The statement should also indicate how this position will help forward the candidate’s professional aspirations.
-Contact information for one or two references who can speak to the candidate’s academic and career aspirations should also be submitted.
-Please send all materials to firstname.lastname@example.org.
+Contact information for one or two professional references should also be included.
+Review of applications will begin immediately, and successful applicants will be contacted by email to schedule an interview.
+Please send all materials to email@example.com and cc’ firstname.lastname@example.org

 Past Preservation/Conservation Graduate Assistants